This is an older recipe from the Diethood Archives, now updated with fresh content and photos. Original post/recipe published on September 21, 2012.

-How many times have you been to Starbucks this month just to get a tall, or grande cup of their Pumpkin Spice Latte?
 I have yet to make it to Starbucks this season for that specific latte.
 You might ask yourself why, why, oh why hasn’t she been to Starbucks yet?!
 Allow me to answer that question.
-I haven’t bought a Pumpkin Spice Latte from Starbucks since the day I saw this post by Recipe Girl.
+I haven’t bought a Pumpkin Spice Latte from Starbucks since the very first sip I took back in 2011.

 You can either use your microwave to make this happen, or your stovetop.
 I go the stovetop route because I am quicker at removing the saucepan before the milk boils over.
 In the microwave I try to watch it closely, but it takes a millisecond for it to boil over and I end up crying over spilled milk.